Ilia/reel/README.md

 1. export AWS_PROFILE='profile' before running sam deploy
 2. SSM Parameter Store "REEL_API_KEY" should match the "Default" value
 3. "is in ROLLBACK_COMPLETE state and can not be updated." - need to manual remove the stack, seems the stack is empty, but its in a state, that cannot be deployeed, there is a way to use create-stack --on-failure, but that doesn't work with deploy.
+4. You can view all logs related to Lambda via lambda/home -> Monitoring
+5. To check your items in Dynomodb in the aws console UI ensure to refresh the page :)